 - Elective courses are chosen by the student with the consent of the faculty advisor.

 - All five elective courses must be at the 200 level or above.
-Three courses must be at the 300 level or above, unless the student receives approval from his or her faculty advisor.
+Three courses must be at the 300 level or above, unless the student receives approval from their faculty advisor.

 - With the exception of SPP courses, no more than two courses from the same department will apply as electives for the certificate.
 For the purposes of this certificate, economics and resource economics are considered one department.

-Prior to the start of his or her senior year, the student must submit a one-page proposal to the faculty advisor outlining both the policy concentration the student would like to pursue and how the five elective policy courses will meet this objective.
-A sample proposal is available here.
+Prior to the start of the senior year, students must submit a one-page proposal to their faculty advisor outlining both the policy concentration they would like to pursue and how the five elective policy courses will meet this objective.
+(See sample proposal.)

 Steps for Students to Complete a Certificate in Public Policy and Administration

-- Select a faculty advisor from the list of SPP faculty advisors, and discuss your plan with her/him.
+- Select a faculty advisor from the list of SPP faculty advisors, and discuss your plan with the advisor.

 - Complete a one-page proposal describing your interests in the policy concentration you wish to pursue.
 You should also outline the five policy electives you plan to take and discuss how they will help you reach your educational goals.